What is dilation and curettage (D&C?)

 A D&C is a safe, routine procedure.
 But like any surgery, it has some risks.
 D&C risks include:

-- Uterine perforation (a small tear in the uterus), which may happen if the tip of the curette passes through the uterine wall.
+- Uterine perforation (a small tear in your uterus), which may happen if the tip of the curette passes through your uterine wall.

 - Uterine infection.